1986–87 in English football: Diary of the season

 30 November 1986 – Arsenal finish November as First Division leaders, while fifth placed Luton Town are putting up an unlikely title challenge.
 Nottingham Forest, Everton, Liverpool and Norwich City are also all within five points of the leaders.
 Newcastle United are bottom, with Chelsea also struggling in the relegation zone.
 Oldham Athletic and Portsmouth continue to lead the way in the Second Division, with Plymouth Argyle and Leeds United still occupying the play-off zone, joined by Derby County.
 The only action of the day sees Newcastle beat West Ham 4–0 on Tyneside to climb from 22nd to 18th in the First Division.

-3 December 1986 – Former Southampton and Republic of Ireland winger Austin Hayes dies of lung cancer at the age of 28, three weeks after the illness was diagnosed.
+3 December 1986 – The former Southampton and Republic of Ireland winger Austin Hayes dies of lung cancer at the age of 28, three weeks after the illness was diagnosed.
 He had recently returned from a short spell playing in Sweden, and since leaving Southampton in 1981 had also played for Millwall and Northampton Town.

 6 December 1986 – The top three clubs in the First Division – Arsenal, Nottingham Forest and Everton – all record victories.
 Liverpool's hopes of retaining the title are hit by a 2–0 defeat at Watford.
 The pressure mounts on Chelsea manager John Hollins after watching his side lose 4–0 at home to Wimbledon.

-7 December 1986 – A six-goal thriller at Old Trafford sees Manchester United and Tottenham draw 3–3.
+7 December 1986 – A six-goal thriller at Old Trafford sees Manchester United and Tottenham Hotspur draw 3–3.

 9 December 1986 – Liverpool play Celtic in an unofficial 'British Championship' match in the United Arab Emirates.
-After the match finished 1–1 after 90 minutes, Liverpool won 4–2 on penalties to win the first Dubai Super Cup.
+After the match finished 1–1 after 90 minutes, Liverpool win 4–2 on penalties to win the first Dubai Super Cup.

 13 December 1986 – Aston Villa come from 3–1 down in the final minutes to draw 3–3 with Manchester United in a First Division clash at Villa Park.
-Leaders Arsenal draw 1–1 with Norwich at Carrow Road.
-Everton's title hopes are hit by a 1–0 away defeat to Luton, who climb into fourth place.
-Manchester City's survival hopes are given a boost with a 3–1 home win over West Ham.
+Leaders Arsenal draw 1–1 with Norwich City at Carrow Road.
+Everton's title hopes are hit by a 1–0 away defeat to Luton Town, who climb into fourth place.
+Manchester City's survival hopes are given a boost with a 3–1 home win over West Ham United.

 14 December 1986 – 18 months after the stadium fire that killed 56 spectators, Bradford City return to a revamped Valley Parade.
-In the First Division, Leicester climb out of the bottom four with a 2–0 home win over Oxford.
-Chelsea are now bottom after losing 3–0 at Liverpool, whose hopes of retaining the title are given a major boost.
+In the First Division, Leicester City climb out of the bottom four with a 2–0 home win over Oxford United.
+Chelsea are now bottom after losing 3–0 at Liverpool.

 20 December 1986 – Arsenal go five points clear at the top with a 3–0 home win over Luton Town.
-Manchester United's revival under Alex Ferguson continues with a 2–0 home win over Leicester.
-Nottingham Forest's title hopes are hit when they drop two points in a goalless draw at home with Southampton.
-Portsmouth go top of the Second Division by beating Barnsley 2–1 at home, although Oldham are two points behind them with two games in hand.
+Manchester United's revival continues with a 2–0 home win over Leicester City.
+Nottingham Forest's drop two points in a goalless draw at home to Southampton.
+Portsmouth go top of the Second Division by beating Barnsley 2–1 at home, although OldhamA thletic are two points behind them with two games in hand.